BanterBoy/scripts-blog/_posts/tools/IISLogsCleanup.md

 #### Example

-Some sort of example of the script/function/tool/snippet in use
+Some sort of example of the script/function/tool/snippet in use.

 ---